Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Results

 \subsection{Connecting leptogenesis and \texorpdfstring{$0\nu\beta\beta$}{0vbb} decay}

-In Section~\ref{sec:0vbb} we demonstrated that upcoming $0\nu\beta\beta$ decay experiments could potentially observe our BPs if the dim-6 operator scale is low $\Lambda \approx \SI{1e5}{\giga\electronvolt}$.
-For BP1 and BP3, Fig.~\ref{fig:change_TRH} shows that for values of $\Lambda$ accessible at $0\nu\beta\beta$ decay experiments, the BAU is suppressed for reheating temperatures $T_{\rm rh} \gtrsim \SI{6e2}{\giga\electronvolt}$.
+In Section~\ref{sec:0vbb} we demonstrated that upcoming $0\nu\beta\beta$ decay experiments could potentially observe our BPs if the dim-6 operator scale is {{relatively low $\Lambda \sim {\cal O}(10)$ TeV}.} For BP1 and BP3, Fig.~\ref{fig:change_TRH} shows that for {such low} values of $\Lambda$ accessible at $0\nu\beta\beta$ decay experiments, the BAU is suppressed for reheating temperatures $T_{\rm rh} \gtrsim \SI{6e2}{\giga\electronvolt}$.
 The same is also true for BP2 and BP4.
+Compared to these BPs, BP5 can further go down to $\Lambda \sim \SI{1e5}{\giga\electronvolt}$, however, the energy scale is still somewhat high to see the dim-6 effect in $0\nu\beta\beta$ decay.
 Thus an observation of $0\nu\beta\beta$ decay mediated by the dim-6 operator in Eq.~\eqref{eq:our_dim6} and large reheating temperatures would imply that the ARS mechanism under consideration of the interactions in Eq.~\eqref{eq:lagrangian} is not able to produce the right BAU.
-To demonstrate this more explicitly, Fig.~\ref{fig:DBD_halflife_lambda} shows the $0\nu\beta\beta$ decay half-life as a function of $\Lambda$ together with the current exclusion limits (gray region) and targets of future experiments (gray dashed line).
-The green dash-dotted lines show the value of $\Lambda$ (for different $T_{\mathrm{rh}}$) for which the experimentally observed BAU can be reproduced in this model.
-Values of $\Lambda$ to the right of each line can also successfully explain the correct BAU by increasing the reheating temperature $T_{\mathrm{rh}}$ and values to the left by decreasing $T_{\mathrm{rh}}$.
-Note that the reheating temperature cannot be decreased arbitrarily since one needs enough time for oscillations to occur before the shut-off of EW sphalerons at $T_{\mathrm{EW}} = \SI{131.7}{\giga\electronvolt}$.
-Furthermore, the effects of non-instantaneous reheating and non-instantaneous sphaleron shut-off can become important.
-For this reason we limit ourself here to reheating temperatures $T_{\mathrm{rh}}\geq\SI{600}{\giga\electronvolt}$.
-Thus $\Lambda$ values to the left of the line corresponding to $T_{\mathrm{rh}}=\SI{600}{\giga\electronvolt}$ would essentially underproduce the BAU.
+To demonstrate this more explicitly, we present Fig.~\ref{fig:DBD_halflife_lambda} showing the $0\nu\beta\beta$ decay half-life as a function of $\Lambda$ together with the current exclusion limits (gray region) and targets of future experiments (gray dashed line).
+The green dash-dotted lines show the value of $\Lambda$ ({for two representative reheating temperature $T_{\mathrm{rh}}=600\,{\rm GeV}$ (left) and $20\,{\rm TeV}$ (right)}) for which the observed BAU can be explained in this model. {The region to the right (left) of each green dash-dotted line can successfully explain the correct BAU by increasing (decreasing) the reheating temperature $T_{\mathrm{rh}}$.} Note that the reheating temperature cannot be decreased arbitrarily since one needs EW sphalerons to convert the resulting lepton asymmetry to a baryon asymmetry.
+Within the current work we assume an instantaneous sphaleron shut-off such that they are only active above $T_{\mathrm{EW}} = \SI{131.7}{\giga\electronvolt}$.
+However, in reality this shut-off is a smooth process around this temperature.
+Similarly, we assume in this work an instantaneous reheating and neglect the short period of the broken phase of the EW theory.
+To reflect these assumptions we restrict ourselves therefore to reheating temperatures $T_{\mathrm{rh}}\geq\SI{600}{\giga\electronvolt}$ as a conservative bound.